TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphLdapServerAssociationsList"></a>
 # **graphLdapServerAssociationsList**
-> List&lt;GraphConnection&gt; graphLdapServerAssociationsList(ldapserverId, targets, contentType, accept, limit, skip)
+> List&lt;GraphConnection&gt; graphLdapServerAssociationsList(ldapserverId, targets, contentType, accept, limit, skip, xOrgId)

 List the associations of a LDAP Server